More Than 112 Years of Dedicated Service to Mankind

 Abstract:

-Influenza viruses are major human pathogens whose genotypic diversity results in unpredictable pandemics and epidemics.
-Although annual influenza epidemics affect around 10% of the global population, current treatment options are limited, and development of new antivirals is needed.
-Elucidation of host factors required during virus infection provides information on signaling pathways involved and the identification of novel drug targets.
-Quantitative phosphoproteomics will help reveal the unique phosphoproteome dynamics occurring in host cells within minutes of influenza virus infection.
-In this study, influenza virus isolates will be subjected to PCR for amplification of gene sequences according to WHO primer pairing to quantify relative viral load.
-Quantitative phosphoproteomic analysis of human lung carcinoma epithelial cell line (A549) infected with influenza viruses will be performed at varying time intervals.
-Harvested cells will be analyzed using TEM and flow-based studies, followed by iTRAQ labeling.
-Identification and quantitative analysis of iTRAQ-labeled phosphopeptides will be performed using LC-MS/MS.
+Influenza viruses a major human pathogen whose genotypic diversity results in unpredictable pandemics and epidemics.
+Although annual influenza epidemics affect around 10% of the global population, current treatment options are limited and development of new antivirals is needed.
+Elucidation of host factors required during virus infection provides information not only on the signalling pathways involved but also on the identification of novel drug targets.
+Quantitative phosphoproteomic will help in revealing the unique phosphoproteome dynamics that occur in the host cell within minutes of influenza virus infection.
+In this study, Influenza virus isolates would be subjected to PCR for amplification of gene sequences as per WHO primer pairing for quantifying relative viral load.
+Quantitative phosphoproteomic analysis of human lung carcinoma, epithelial cell line (A549) infected with influenza viruses will be performed at varying time intervals.
+Harvested cells will be subjected for TEM and flow based studies followed by iTRAQ labelling.
+Identification and quantitative analysis of iTRAQ-labelled phosphopeptides will be performed using LC–MS/MS.

 © Copyright Haffkine Institute for Training, Research and Testing - Designed & Developed By Visual Ventures